Club Competitions

 blitz championship

 The Blitz Championship is, as the name suggests, a blitz (all the moves in 10 minutes or less) all play all competition.
-The time control is 4 minutes plus 6 seconds per move.
+As some struggled to set the clock, the time control going forward, is anything less than 10 minutes per game.
 Each match must be won by 2 games in order to pick up 1 match point.
 As some matches can last many games, they need not be finished in one session, colours are recorded, along with the score, so that adjourned matches can continue where they left off.

 N.B All competition games played between ECF members will be sent for rating.